dorianb96/EEG_INCF_data/README.md

-# EEG_INCF_data
+# Spark Machine Learning on EEG data

-Developing a basic protoype of distributed computing engine for processing of EEG data
+#### Developing a basic protoype of distributed computing engine for processing of EEG data